J-Cos/SimpleMetaPipeline/README.md

  First run this code in R

-    setwd() #set this to where you want the pipeline environment to be located dir.create("BioinformaticPipeline_Env")
+    #setwd() #set this to where you want the pipeline environment to be located, otherwise it will be created in your home directory
+    dir.create("BioinformaticPipeline_Env")
     dir.create((file.path("BioinformaticPipeline_Env", "FASTQs")))
     dir.create((file.path("BioinformaticPipeline_Env", "Data")))